Arianna Foster

 Two pieces of filet mignon on a white background

-Filets have less fat content than other cuts, including those from prime ribeye or porterhouse steaks - meaning they are naturally lean steak cuts.
+Filets mignon has less fat content than other cuts, including those from prime ribeye or porterhouse steaks - meaning they are naturally lean steak cuts.

-These tender cuts are ideal for those looking for a lighter fare without compromising on flavor.
+The tender cut is ideal for those looking for a lighter fare without compromising on flavor.

-Sirloin also has more calories per serving: 201 calories compared to 142 calories in a filet.
+Sirloin steaks also have more calories per serving: 201 calories compared to 142 calories in a filet.

 However, both filet mignon and sirloin are excellent sources of protein and essential vitamins and minerals, such as vitamin B6, vitamin B12, iron, and zinc.